2026 Brent London Borough Council election

-The 2026 Brent London Borough Council election will take place on 7 May 2026, as part of the 2026 United Kingdom local elections.
-All 57 members of Brent London Borough Council will be elected.
-The election will take place alongside local elections in the other London boroughs.
+The 2026 Brent London Borough Council election took place on 7 May 2026, as part of the 2026 United Kingdom local elections.
+All 57 seats on Brent London Borough Council were contested.
+The election took place alongside local elections in the other London boroughs.

+The council had been under Labour majority control prior to the election.
+At the election, the council went under no overall control.
+Labour remained the largest party, but fell three seats short of an overall majority.
+At the subsequent annual council meeting on 20 May 2026 the incumbent leader of the council, Muhammed Butt, was re-appointed to the role, leading a Labour minority administration.